 Everything I tried was simply delicious.
 I especially enjoyed the sweet potato waffle, which accompanied my fried catfish fillet.
 The sweet and savory combination was perfect.
 While the waffle was not overly sweet, it was sweet enough that I didn’t need to dip the waffle in any syrup.

-Based on my experience, Chef LP has developed a winning formula and just may be the first soul food restaurant to earn the Michelin Star after all.
+Based on my experience, Chef LP has developed a winning formula and might be the first soul food restaurant to earn the Michelin Star after all.

 Follow Chef LP’s journey on Hustle & Soul starting tomorrow on WEtv at 10:00 p.m.